 What's that?
 Too much butter, you say?
 Well, okay then.
 This time, I'll drizzle them with a little olive oil and brush it on nicely before

-throwing them placing-them-gently-so-as-not-to-deflate-them into a hot, hot oven to bake.
+throwing them placing them gently, so as not to deflate them, in a hot, hot oven to bake.

 After 25 to 30 minutes, they should emerge, ready for one final brushing of butter to give them the glossy sheen of a Parker House roll.

-You'll notice that the sausage and other flavorings on the top surface will have browned quite a bit, delivering some really intense, concentrated flavor when you bite in.
-On the other hand, the sausage on the bottom remains nice and juicy, giving you that pleasantly meaty texture.
+You'll notice that the sausage and other flavorings on the top will have browned quite a bit, delivering some really intense, concentrated flavor when you bite in.
+On the other hand, the sausage on the bottom will remain nice and juicy, giving you that pleasantly meaty texture.

 If you wanna get really creative, just split one open at the table and make yourself a little Thanksgiving sandwich on the spot.
 Your mouth, and whomever you pay handsomely to wash your silk napkins, will thank you.